Secret assassins of ancient Sparta: The Krypteia and their murderous missions

 Was the Krypteia good or evil?

-The Krypteia, while an effective and integral part of Spartan society, raises complex ethical and moral questions that continue to be the subject of scholarly debate and ethical inquiry.
+The Krypteia, while an effective and integral part of Spartan society, raises complex ethical and moral questions.

 At the heart of these questions is the tension between the perceived necessity of the Krypteia's actions for the stability of the Spartan state and the human cost of these actions, particularly among the subjugated Helot population.